dotnet/AspNetCore.Docs.Samples/samples/ngIdentity/README.md

 Minimal APIs can bind to forms.
 When binding to forms, the site is at risk of cross-site request forgery (CSRF) attacks.
 To prevent CSRF attacks, use the [anti-forgery services](https://learn.microsoft.com/aspnet/core/security/anti-request-forgery).
 This logout doesn't bind to a form, but it also takes no parameters.
 Without parameters, an empty forms post from a malicious site could invoke the API.
 To avoid this, the client posts with an empty body: `{}`.
 The server checks for the parameter.
 If the empty body is included, the `empty` parameter is not `null` and the method succeeds.
 The `empty` parameter is deserialized as a `JObject`.

-A forms post cannot produce the empty JSON body, so will either render a null parameter or throw a `415` (media type not supported).
-There is an option on the home page of the client app to try to log out using the cross-site forms post.
+A forms post can't produce the empty JSON body, so will either render a null parameter or throw a `415` (media type not supported).
+There is an option on the home page of the client app to try to sign out using the cross-site forms post.

 ### Client